ekdeguzm/ekdeguzm/README.md

 ### Highlighted Projects:

 ### Personal Trivia:
-- Currently living in Taipei, Taiwan studying Chinese
+- I spent the last year living in Taipei, Taiwan studying Chinese

 You can reach me at em.deguzm@gmail.com